Tuesday, March 3, 2015

 The little girls thought to themselves that the Lord would have said, "I have bread to spare."

-For Christmas, their grandmother had given all her granddaughters caps with a tassel attached at the end.
+For Christmas, their grandmother had given all her granddaughters caps with a tassel attached at the end

 The little girl searched high and low for the cap but could not find it anywhere.

-My cap replied the little girl, but the grouchy old woman said, that is not your cap, it belongs to my granddaughter.
+The little girl began to step onto the porch of the white-framed house when a grouchy old woman came outside and said, "What do you want?"
+'My cap replied the little girl, but the grumpy old woman said, That is not your cap, it belongs to my granddaughter.

-She replied, sometimes things have a way of working out, and she surprised the little girl with a new red and white cap that the little girl treasured.
+She replied, "Sometimes things have a way of working out," and she surprised the little girl with a new red and white cap that the little girl treasured.

 Two littles girls adventure across town

-Downtown Sheffield was within walking distance for the two girls for they had walked to town many times with their parents, but on this special day, they felt they could do it without them.
+Downtown Sheffield was within walking distance for the two girls, for they had walked to town many times with their parents, but on this special day, they felt they could do it without them.

-It was a beautiful bright sunny day when the two little girls began walking up SW 13th street, they crossed west Montgomery onto Shop Pike, where they could walk along the sidewalks that lined the streets.
+It was a beautiful, bright, sunny day when the two little girls began walking up SW 13th Street.
+They crossed West Montgomery onto Shop Pike, where they could walk along the sidewalks that lined the streets.

-The two girls played a game” step on a crack, break your mothers back” as they tried to avoid the lines, cracks and the humps on the sidewalk.
+The two girls played a game," step on a crack, break your mother's back," as they tried to avoid the lines, cracks, and the humps on the sidewalk.

-When the sidewalks were laid, many years before, the trees were small as they grew so did their roots causing the sidewalks to bulge and crack.
+When the sidewalks were laid, many years before, the trees were small; as they grew, so did their roots, causing the sidewalks to bulge and crack.

-When a train came across the tracks that led into town it took at least twenty to thirty minutes.
+When a train came across the tracks that led into town, it took at least twenty to thirty minutes.

-When our family would drive into town we would wait patiently in the car for the train to pass, and when we saw the red caboose we knew it was the end of the train and we would begin to sing:
+When our family would drive into town, we would wait patiently in the car for the train to pass, and when we saw the red caboose, we knew it was the end of the train, and we would begin to sing:

 "Little Red Caboose, Little Red Caboose, behind the train, the train.

-Smokestack on it’s back, going down the track.
+Smokestack on its back, going down the track.

 Little Red Caboose behind the train.